michael-jan/Loudness.fm/README.md

 **Unfortunately, I have to shut down the site.
 Refunds will be processed by the end of August.**

-Thank you for using Loudness ❤️ I made Loudness because I always dreamed of making something that could provide value to others.
-I hope I have provided value to you these past years.
+Thank you for using Loudness ❤️ I made Loudness because I had always dreamed of making something that could provide value to others.
+I hope I've provided value to you these past years.

 Ultimately, the ground has shifted beneath me, and recent platform changes have broken Loudness to the point where fixing it would require time and resources which I do not have.
+If you are looking for a good alternative, I'd recommend [Auphonic](https://auphonic.com/).

-Thank you for taking part in my journey.
+Thank you for being a part of my journey.
 I'll always look back fondly on those late nights I spent building Loudness in college :) And I am grateful that I got to make something that helped so many people for a time.

 With love,\
 Michael from Loudness